Skip to main content

 Insert Custom Button

-Admins can add custom buttons at any desired place in the engagement.
-This makes the buttons to be more dynamic in use and adds value when compared to the standard navigation buttons that can only be placed in the footer section.
+Custom buttons can be added at any desired place in the engagement.
+This makes the buttons more dynamic in use and adds value when compared to the standard navigation buttons that can only be placed in the footer section.

 To insert a custom button: